hackintoshrao/minio-go-media-player/CodeExplanation.md

 ## Code Explanation

-List your objects during initialiation.
+List your objects during initialization.

 [ListObjects](https://github.com/minio/minio-go/blob/master/examples/s3/listobjects.go) is called on the specifed bucket during the intialization of the player.
 The objects in the specified bucket will be rendered in the playlist